niiknow/vue-datatables-net/README.md

 import 'datatables.net-buttons/js/buttons.print.js';
 import 'datatables.net-responsive/js/dataTables.responsive.js';

-// import any datatable extension as you would when using it raw import 'datatables.net-buttons-bs4' import 'datatables.net-responsive-bs4' import 'datatables.net-fixedheader-bs4'
+// import any datatables.net extension as you would when using it raw import 'datatables.net-buttons-bs4' import 'datatables.net-responsive-bs4' import 'datatables.net-fixedheader-bs4'